rlancaste/Astro-Dev/README.md

 ## Selecting the build folder in Qt Creator
 MAKE SURE that you use the already built build folder for KStars or INDI Web Manager App.
 DO NOT make a new build folder, because the app bundles require a lot of other files that are ALREADY IN the build folder.
 The setup script has already set that all up for you.
-Select the "Choose" button and navigate to one of the following paths for the build folder as shown below.
+Select the "Choose" button and navigate to one of the following paths for the forked build (or optionally the regular build) folder as shown below.
-- ~/Projects/KStars-INDI-Mac-Dev/build/indi-build/indi-core
+- ~/Projects/KStars-INDI-Mac-Dev/forked-build/indi-build/indi-core
-- ~/Projects/KStars-INDI-Mac-Dev/build/indi-build/ThirdParty-Drivers
+- ~/Projects/KStars-INDI-Mac-Dev/forked-build/indi-build/ThirdParty-Drivers
-- ~/Projects/KStars-INDI-Mac-Dev/build/indi-build/ThirdParty-Libraries
+- ~/Projects/KStars-INDI-Mac-Dev/forked-build/indi-build/ThirdParty-Libraries
-- ~/Projects/KStars-INDI-Mac-Dev/build/kstars-build
+- ~/Projects/KStars-INDI-Mac-Dev/forked-build/kstars-build
-- ~/Projects/KStars-INDI-Mac-Dev/build/webmanager-build
+- ~/Projects/KStars-INDI-Mac-Dev/forked-build/webmanager-build

 ![Configure Project Build Options](images/ConfigureProject.png "Configure Project Build Options")